 Religion and Myth.
 In individuals the emotional center is what allows us to understand other people and to know how to act and react in their presence.
 When it works with its own energy, it is also our best mechanical window into higher centers.
 But for the emotional center to work consistently with its own energy inner work is needed.
 For the most part the emotional center works with the energy of the other centers.
 When the instinctive center tries to take on the role of the emotional center, the result is judgment, prejudice, condemnation, and, in extreme cases, persecution.
 When the intellectual center acts for the emotional center the result is laws and commandants that have nothing to do with conscience.
 Religion in society should play a role, if not in bringing people together, at least in helping diverse people understand each other.
 Of course it just as often plays a role of separating people because of their differences.

 The Press and the Arts.
 The press and the arts are lumped together because they have the same purpose in society: to observe and to talk to a culture about itself.

 A good newspaper, I suppose, is a nation talking to itself. ~ Arthur Miller

-In art the image of a society is transformed; in the press it is not and should not be.
+In art the image of a society is transformed; in the press it is not or should not be.
 The role of the intellectual center in man is to formulate aims and direction.
-In the esoteric allegory of the carriage, the intellectual center plays the role of the driver, with the instinctive/moving center being the carriage itself and emotional center being the horses.
+In the esoteric allegory of the carriage, the intellectual center plays the role of the driver, with the instinctive/moving center being the carriage itself and the emotional center being the horses.
 Not all art is socially motivated, but that doesn’t matter because any real artist will manage to communicate something about his culture no matter what themes he explores.
 His themes, for example, may be determined by what he finds lacking in a society or by what he imagines a society to be capable of achieving.

 Now that the ideas and principles are laid out, let’s look at a few examples of unbalance on the scale of nations.